TimPaquaij/Vendor-Transformation/README.md

-Vendor Classifiaction and Transformation (Tim's Internship)
+Vendor Classifiaction and Transformation (Tim's Internship (private code))
 ==========

 This project focust on the implementation and trainining of vendor specific transformation and classification models in CT scans.